BrianHenryIE/a-wp-trac-42670/README.md

 It completes with `Command failed` but everything seems to be in order.

-Observe: when plugin `a-wp-trac-42670` is active, the "settings" links for the other plugins are missing.
+Observe: when plugin `a-wp-trac-42670` is active, the "Settings" links for the other plugins are missing.

 ```bash
 open http://localhost:8888/wp-admin/plugins.php